hmillerbakewell/clip-gaze/README.md

 An art analysis tool powered by CLIP.

+## Motivation

+Diffusion models (such as [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release)) used [OpenAI's CLIP](https://openai.com/blog/clip/) in order to perform textual analysis of their training data.
+Precisely what these machine learning systems actually learned from their training data is opaque.
+This tool helps us understand how CLIP, and therefore the models that use CLIP, see images.

 ## What does it do?

 Given an image and a series of (text) phrases it calculates the *relative* likelihood of each phrase to be a good description of the image.